cipherstash-archive/activestash/README.md

 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.

-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+## Making a Release

+If you have push access to the GitHub repository, you can make a release by doing the following:

+1. Run `git version-bump -n <major|minor|patch>` (see [the semver spec](https://semver.org) for what each of major, minor, and patch version bumps represent).

+2. Write a changelog for the release, in Git commit style (headline on the first line, blank line, then Markdown text as you see fit).
+   Save/exit your editor.
+   This will automatically push the newly-created annotated tag, which will in turn kick off a release build of the gem and push it to [RubyGems.org](https://rubygems.org/gems/active_stash).

+3. Run `rake release` to automagically create a new [GitHub release](https://github.com/cipherstash/activestash/releases) for the project.

+... and that's it!

 ## Contributing